-Then-Governor Russell Peterson signed the Delaware Coastal Zone Act (7 Del.C., Chapter 70) into law on June 28, 1971.
-The Governor and General Assembly of 1971 recognized that the coastal areas of Delaware are the most critical areas for the future of the State in terms of quality of life.
-The law is designed to protect Delaware’s coastal area from the destructive impacts of heavy industrialization and offshore bulk product transfer facilities.
-The Act is intended to protect the natural environment of the coastal areas and safeguard their use primarily for recreation and tourism.
+Then-Governor Russell Peterson and the Delaware General Assembly passed the Delaware Coastal Zone Act (CZA) in 1971.
+It was signed into law on June 28, 1971.
+The Act is designed to protect the coastal areas from the impacts of heavy industrialization and bulk product transfer and safeguard their use primarily for recreation and tourism.

 At the time, the Coastal Zone Act prohibited future heavy industry and bulk product transfer activities from coming into the coastal zone and allowed manufacturing through a coastal zone permit.